Register for our webinar

 8. Horses on a Race Track Puzzle

 There are 25 horses and five race tracks.
 Find the fastest three horses among the 25 in the least number of races.
+This puzzle is to test your ability in prioritization, which is important in software engineering to optimize processes efficiently.

 Horses on a Race Track Puzzle